 The good news

 There is a lot you can do to help strengthen your pelvic floor.
 At PilatesCan, we have a team of dedicated instructors who can help you learn the correct technique and exercises to develop your pelvic floor strength.
-If you need a little extra help we can also refer you to appropriate professionals like physiotherapists who can work with us to help achieve gthe best possible results.
+If you need a little extra help we can also refer you to appropriate professionals like physiotherapists who can work with us to get you good results.

 Give it a try!